 Adam Dobson started Revolution Health after finishing a BSc (hons) degree in Sports Therapy at the University of Chichester.
 Whilst studying, Adam provided First Aid cover for rugby and football teams, in the final year at University experience was gained with a season at Havant and Waterlooville FC.

-Adam is a well motivated and out going person who has the experience of high level sport and training and the commitment required to reach the next level.
+Adam has the experience of high-level sport and training to understand the commitment required to reach the next level.
 Through personal injury Adam has gained an insight of how hard it can be to deal with injury and the rehabilitation required to get back to activity or full fitness.
 His aim is to help people achieve their goals in sport, health and fitness.

-As well as working with patients at Revolution Sports Injuries Clinic Adam also has over 7 years’ experience working in Rugby at various levels including Men’s County Championship with Oxfordshire and Henley Hawks Ladies in the Women’s Championship.
-For the 2016/17 season Adam in working with Grove RFC who play in the South West 1 East division.
+As well as working with patients at Revolution Sports Injuries Clinic Adam also has over 8 years’ experience working in Rugby at various levels including Men’s County Championship with Oxfordshire and Henley Hawks Ladies in the Women’s Championship.
+Since 2016 Adam has worked with Grove RFC who are currently playing in the Southern Counties South League.
+In September 2017 Adam also started working at Radley College with their sports students.
+Working in this environment has developed his skills being able to work with a variety of sports including Rowing, Hockey, Football, Cricket, Athletics and various of racket sports.

 Emily is a Graduate with a BSc (Hons) in Sports Therapy from the University of Hertfordshire.
 Throughout her degree she gained experience in clinic work and within the sporting environment.
 Emily’s degree enable her to take a year out on placement to further her knowledge and understanding of the injured athlete before the completion of her degree.
 In this placement year she was the only person to be awarded a place within the elite medical team at The London Harlequins working with the likes of Chris Robshaw, Danny Care and Mike Brown.
 This was truly valuable experience she then moved to us a Revolution Sports Injuries Clinic to complete her placement year.